ianderrington/genai/docs/Using/deploying/frameworks.md

 Additionally, there are useful [libraries and tools](./libraries_and_tools.md) worth exploring.

 !!! note "**tldr;** Here are the prominent frameworks"
-    - [Langchain](#langchain) is an early system with a principled design that allows for extensive applications to be built on top of it.
+    - [Langchain](#langchain) is an early system with a principled design that allows for extensive applications to be built with it.
     - [Llama Ecosystem](#llama-ecosystem) is a community of Llama-focused modelers, based on the Meta model called Llama, Llama-2, and beyond.
     - [A number of others](#others).